 In this review, NQF examined a wide variety of literature surrounding telehealth and how it has been deployed in rural communities to meet the distinctive needs of rural residents.
 While telehealth has many different use cases in rural communities, this review focused on specific use cases related to readiness for disaster care-with the COVID-19 pandemic being the dominant example-as well as acute care delivered in hospitals.
 An example of acute care is tele-emergency; in this instance, emergency physicians can provide specialized care to physicians working in distant hospitals for diagnoses and treatment, and in particular, decisions about transferring patients, often across long distances.
 In a prospective cohort study of six teleED networks in 65 hospitals in 11 states, a total of 4,324 teleED encounters were reported, and of the 2,248 encounters included in the analysis, 882 (39 percent) met the criteria for being an averted transfer, meaning they could be admitted to a local facility or discharged home.
+An adverted transfer in the analysis of the same transfer in the counter included in the analysis of t

-According to the latest U.S. Census, of the 3,143 counties in the U.S., 704 counties were noted as completely rural, and 1,185 were noted as mostly rural, together making up 60 percent of U.S. counties.68 Furthermore, the literature demonstrated that residents of rural areas experience clear disparities in both morbidity and mortality.
-This is referred to as the rural mortality penalty.69 Population trends demonstrate that this disparity is growing.70 More recent data demonstrate that the COVID-19 pandemic itself has increased disparities, particularly for groups with lower socioeconomic status, limited access to care, and other vulnerabilities, including rural populations.71
+According to the latest U.S. Census, 704 of the 3,143 counties in the U.S. were noted as completely rural, and 1,185 were noted as mostly rural, together making up 60 percent of U.S. counties.75 Furthermore, the literature demonstrated that residents of rural areas experience clear disparities in both morbidity and mortality.
+This is referred to as the rural mortality penalty.76 Population trends demonstrate that this disparity is growing.77 More recent data demonstrate that the COVID-19 pandemic itself has increased disparities, particularly for groups with lower socioeconomic status, limited access to care, and other vulnerabilities, including rural populations.78

 The literature review identified studies demonstrating the specific healthcare risks of rural residents.
 In particular, residents of rural communities are more vulnerable for a variety of reasons, including considerably higher burdens of preventable conditions.
-This includes higher rates of obesity, cancer, diabetes and injury, along with higher rates of smoking as well as substance use disorders (SUDs).72 Rural residents also demonstrate lower health literacy.
-This can contribute to both riskier behavior and more difficulties in managing acute and chronic health conditions.73 Rural residents also have lower levels of physical activity and consume more calorie-dense diets that are lower in nutrients.74 Furthermore, rural communities also often lack basic access to healthcare services, including primary care physicians and specialists.^{75,76} Several factors contribute to this issue, including declining populations, economic stagnation, and shortages of physicians and other healthcare professionals.
+This includes higher rates of obesity, cancer, diabetes and injury, along with higher rates of smoking as well as substance use disorders (SUDs).
+79 Rural residents also demonstrate lower health literacy.
+This can contribute to both riskier behavior and more difficulties in managing acute and chronic health conditions.
+80 Rural residents also have lower levels of physical activity and consume more calorie-dense diets that are lower in nutrients.
+81 Furthermore, rural communities also often lack basic access to healthcare services, including primary care physicians and specialists. ^{82,83} Several factors contribute to this issue, including declining populations, economic stagnation, and shortages of physicians and other healthcare professionals.
 Cultural and financial barriers that reduce access to care also exist in rural areas.
-According to data from the University of North Carolina, 179 rural hospitals have closed since 2005.77 These closures leave critical gaps in healthcare services for rural residents; they also have a negative impact on the local economy and jobs.
-During the COVID-19 pandemic, this trend accelerated with 18 such closures in the first nine months of 2020.78
+According to data from the University of North Carolina, 179 rural hospitals have closed since 2005.
+84 These closures leave critical gaps in healthcare services for rural residents; they also have a negative impact on the local economy and jobs.
+During the COVID-19 pandemic, this trend accelerated with 18 such closures in the first nine months of 2020.
+85